 Most top-of-the-line camping gear is loaded with luxuries and features that mimic the comforts of home.
 But unless you're getting out every weekend or like to “glamp” (a glamorous version of camping), the latest and greatest technology isn’t a prerequisite to having a great time in the outdoors.
-In fact, there are more options now than ever for high-quality, affordable camping gear, so we’ve written this article to help point you in the right direction.
-From essentials like a camping tent and sleeping bag to kitchen items like a camping stove and cooler, below is our list of the best budget camping gear (which totals just over $430 at the time of publishing).
-For a complete list of options, check out our detailed camping gear reviews
+In fact, there are more options now than ever for high-quality, affordable camping gear, so we’ve written this article to help point you in the right direction (spoiler: Coleman dominates the market).
+From essentials like a camping tent and sleeping bag to kitchen items like a camping stove and cooler, below is our list of the best budget camping gear, which totals to $539 at the time of publishing.
+For a complete list of options, check out our detailed camping gear reviews.

 Budget Camping Equipment